JosiePaton/SBNSoftware.github.io/SBNYoung/Disk_Storage.md

 - /pnfs/: This disk can talk to the Grid, so all inputs and outputs from grid jobs are stored here
 - /exp/: This disk cannot talk to the Grid, so it is used for local development of code, running local scripts, and storage of histogram files

 There are multiple disks that exist in each of these areas.
 These are experiment dependent, but will have the same general structure.
-The uses of these disks are:
+The disks you will use the most are:

--/pnfs/[experiment]/scratch/

-## Outputs from the Grid
-All outputs from the grid

-### Title
-Contents contents contents
+- /pnfs/[experiment]/scratch/
+- /pnfs/[experiment]/resilient/
+- /pnfs/[experiment]/persistent/
+- /exp/[experiment]/app/
+- /exp/[experiment]/data/

+Where [experiment] can be sbnd, icarus or sbn.

-### Title
+### Scratch Disk
-Contents contents contents
+The scratch disk is a temporary storage disk that will auto-delete files after a period of non-usage.